FormidableLabs/victory/docs/src/content/introduction/native.md

 #### 1. Adding Victory Native to your React Native app

-Visit the [the guide on getting started](https://reactnative.dev/docs/getting-started) with React Native if you’re just getting started with React Native.
+Visit [the guide on getting started](https://reactnative.dev/docs/getting-started) with React Native if you’re just getting started with React Native.

 Victory Native is compatible with React Native 0.50 or higher.